Rolodophone/nea/report/report.md

 	24. Pressing more than 1 of the buttons on the left-hand side simultaneously should have no effect 4.Game physics
 	1. When Jane drops from a large height (e.g. from the upper level or from near the top of a ladder or staircase), if the user does not do a forward roll within 500 ms of touching the ground, Jane's health is decreased by an amount that is proportional to the distance dropped
-	2. Jane should not be able to walk through TODO
+	2. Jane should not be able to walk through TODO should Jane be able to walk through enemies?
-	3.
+	3. Jane should be able to walk past staircases, ladders and crates
 5. Game combat controls
+	1.
 6. Enemies
 7. Items
 8. Game over popup